 Here is everything you should need:

-Here are a couple of important considerations to keep in mind when choosing your supplies:
+Here are a few important considerations to keep in mind when choosing your supplies:

 The first thing you need to clean car seats, no matter what type, should always be the vacuum cleaner.
 Vacuuming will get rid of any loose dirt, like sand, dust, or crumbs.
 This step is essential, not only because it will make your seats easier to clean in the following steps, but it will also prevent solid debris from being dragged across the leather, potentially scratching and damaging it.